OpenNewsLabs/autoEdit_2/README.md

 ### Building/packaging the app

-Building and packaging the app, can be done with you can do it with one comand.
+Building and packaging the app, can be done with one comand.

 ```